-To apply for a posted position, please fax your resume and cover letter along with your completed application to (757) 952-2577 or email to email@example.com.
-Please indicate which position you are applying for.
+To apply for a posted position, indicate which position for which you are applying, fax your resume and cover letter and completed application to (757) 952-2577 or email to .
 Positions are considered open until filled.
 SEVHS reserves the right at its sole discretion to close/cancel any open position at anytime.
 Applications are only accepted for posted positions.
+Incomplete applications will not be considered.
 NO PHONE CALLS PLEASE.
 (Applications are considered active for a period of ninety (90) days)

 EOE/Drug Free/Criminal background checks